MikaCybertron/Get-New-Offset-with-Pattern-Scan/README.md

 - Done, Then just use that AOB Signature to Get New Offset when your mods got updated!

-NOTE: The HEX/AOB will be changed if there is a big updates from the game or the main file has been obfuscated!
+NOTE: The HEX/AOB will be changed if there is a big updates from the game or the main file has been obfuscated which means you have to find the new HEX/AOB Code in IDA again then create AOB Signature!

 # Credits